 Ingredients needed : Lanolin and baby liquid wash or wool wash.

 1. Mix 10g lanolin (a teaspoon) (for 1 cover) with 50ml hot water in a small bottle so it dissolves in a small bottle (add 5g,half a tsp, per extra cover).
 Add a squirt of wool wash or baby liquid soap and mix.
 Shake to mix through.
 It should now be a milky suspension.

 2. In the sink or a large plastic mixing bowl, add enough warm water to cover the wool soaker(s).

 4. Turn your wool cover inside out.
 Add the cover(s) to the bowl and swish it around gently.
 Gently press the wool fibres to ensure the mixture soaks through.Soak for 30 minutes.

 5. Double over a towel on table.
 Take out the cover and gently press the water out with your fingers.
 BE GENTLE.
 Lay the cover on the towel and place another towel over it.
 Gently press to get some more water out.

-6. Leave the cover to dry (lying flat on the towel ) outside in the shade (not in direct sunlight) for a few days.
+6. Leave the cover (lying flat on the towel) until its fully dry , outside in the shade (not in direct sunlight) (this can take a few days).
 Do not hang!